-Sadhguru: It is…see it is collective.
-It is all our actions put together that this destruction is happening not just one individual…all of us.
-We want to build a certain kind of city, this is all of us, isn't it?
-We can’t blame this on one person, all of us our enjoying the airplanes, all of us are enjoying the automobiles, all of us are enjoying various technologies.
-We cannot out this on just one person who is running a coalmine somewhere (Laughs).
+Sadhguru: It is collective.
+It is because of all our actions put together that this destruction is happening, not just one individual…all of us.
+We want to build a certain kind of city – this is all of us.
+We can’t blame it on one person.
+All of us are enjoying the airplanes; all of us are enjoying the automobiles; all of us are enjoying various technologies.
+We cannot put it on just one person who is running a coalmine somewhere.
 No, he is only running the coalmine because we are using it.
-So all of us are equally involved in this.
-Some may be benefitting more, some may be benefiting less.
-That’s a different matter but essentially we have taken the direction that you can extract happiness from the world.
+So, all of us are equally involved in this.
+Some may be benefitting more; some may be benefiting less – that’s a different matter.
+But essentially, we have taken the direction that you can extract happiness from the world.
 No, human experience happens from within you.

 George: Where do people find courage?
-You talk about the twenty-five because if we are talking about the twenty-five, they have been empowered by their communities to lead them, they have been in a democratic, as we said, the democratic principle approaches to governing?
+You talk about the twenty-five.
+If we are talking about the twenty-five, they have been empowered by their communities to lead them, they have been in the democratic principle approaches to governing.
 Their leaders have resolved it out of a plebiscite.
-And yet, the question is then…you are going to… we talked about the gold mine…well the guy who has the gold mine is going to contribute to the campaign of the person who is going to protect his right to…or he protect his gold mine so that he can continue to…
+And yet, the question is then… We talked about the goldmine… Well, the guy who has the goldmine, is he going to contribute to the campaign of the person who is going to protect his right to his goldmine, so that he can continue to…

 Sadhguru: Coalmine, coalmine.